Frequently asked questions

 More about perks of mypy-style static typing.

-Make sure that you open the whole 202X-2-level-labs
+Make sure that you open the whole 202X-2-level-labs as a project,

 not just the folder with a particular lab.